Nursing Transfer (EMU School of Nursing) (APNURE)

 1. This transfer program is designed for full-time students.

-2. Students are required to submit all health records completed between May 1 and July 25, by July 25 before enrolling in NUR 122, and annually update TB, BLS and HIPAA training.
+2. Students are required to submit all health records completed between May 1 and July 25 before enrolling in NUR 122 and annually update TB, BLS and HIPAA training.
+Prior to transfer, students may be required to have another physical examination and complete other health requirements specific to EMU-SON.

-3. Students must possess a current Certified Nurse Aide (CNA) certification prior to the NUR 102/106 course sequence.
+3. Students must possess a current Certified Nurse Aide (CNA) certification through the State of Michigan prior to the NUR 102/106 course sequence.

-5. Students are expected to maintain math competency in drug dosage calculations throughout the program.
-MTH 167 is an optional preparatory math course to assist students to achieve this competency.
+8. Students are expected to maintain math competency in drug dosage calculations throughout the program.

-7. To be admitted to EMU-SoN, the student must have:
+13. To be admitted to EMU-SON, the student must:

--A minimum of 3.0 in these science courses (i.e. BIO 111, BIO 237, CEM 140).
-Note: All science courses must be completed within ten (10) years of beginning the program at EMU.
+b.
+A minimum of 3.0 GPA in these science courses: BIO 111, BIO 237, CEM 140.
+Note: All science courses must be completed within 10 years of beginning the program at EMU.

--An overall cumulative GPA of 3.0 at WCC
+e.
+An overall cumulative GPA of 3.0 at WCC.

-8. Students are only allowed to repeat a maximum of two (2) nursing courses, which includes BIO 212 Pathophysiology.
+14. Students must complete the BSN program in 6 years (starting with admission to the APNURE program at WCC).
+Students are only allowed to repeat a maximum of two (2) nursing (NUR) courses, which includes BIO 212.
 Further, a student may only repeat a failed nursing course one (1) time.
-Any failures in nursing courses taken prior to admission to EMU-SoN (i.e. NUR courses and BIO 212 taken at WCC) are counted toward dismissal and permanent dismissal decisions.
+Any failures in nursing courses taken prior to admission to EMU-SoN are counted toward dismissal and permanent dismissal decisions.
+Withdrawal from a nursing course twice is considered a failure.

 - Nursing and Health Dept